flowplayer/flowplayer-hlsjs/README.md

 `anamorphic` | `false`   |Set to `true` for streams with a non-square sample aspect ratio.
 Some browsers do not handle these correctly, and will then not attempt to play them. *Caveat:* As these streams will not be played correctly by <a href="http://flowplayer.org/docs/setup.html#flash-hls">Flash HLS engine</a> either because Flash is agnostic of display aspect ratio, the `application/x-mpegurl` type should be set twice in the sources array, with the `engine` <a href="https://flowplayer.org/docs/setup.html#source-options">source option</a> `hlsjs` and `html5`.
 `autoLevelCapping` | `-1` | Forbids the player to pick a higher clip resolution/bitrate than specified when in ABR mode.
 Accepts an index number from `0` (lowest) to highest.
 The default value `-1` means no capping, and may also be specified as boolean `false`.
 `recover` | `0` | Maximum attempts to recover from network and media errors which are considered fatal by hls.js.
 Set to `-1` for an infinite amount of recovery attempts. - Be careful, the player may have to be rescued from an undefined state.
+`smoothSwitching` | `true` | Whether manual HLS quality selection should be smooth - level change with begin of next segment - or instant.
+Setting `false` can cause a playback pause on switch.
 `startLevel` | | Tells the player which clip resolution/bitrate to pick initially.
 Accepts an index number from `0` (lowest) to highest.
 Defaults to the level listed first in the master playlist, as with [generic HLS playback](https://developer.apple.com/library/ios/documentation/NetworkingInternet/Conceptual/StreamingMediaGuide/UsingHTTPLiveStreaming/UsingHTTPLiveStreaming.html#//apple_ref/doc/uid/TP40008332-CH102-SW18).
 Set to `-1` or `"auto"` for automatic selection. - To override a specified setting locally with the default, set this to `"firstLevel"`.
 `strict` | `false`       | Set to `true` if you want non fatal `hls.js` errors to trigger Flowplayer errors.
 Useful for debugging streams and live stream maintenance.